Continuation Newton methods with deflation techniques for global optimization problems: The deflation technique

 2mm

-Now, by using the strategy \eqref{SFUNGK1} of eliminating zero points of $F(x)$ repeatedly, we can find the most of stationary points of $f(x)$.
-Then, we select the minimizer from the stationary points of $f(x)$ as the approximation of the global minimizer of problem \eqref{UNOPTF}.
-We describe its details in Algorithm \ref{ALGCNMDT}.
+Now, by using the revised deflation technique \eqref{SFUNGK1} of $g(x)$ and the continuation Newton method (Algorithm \ref{ALGCNMTR}), we can find a new stationary point of $f(x)$ other than found stationary points.
+We describe their detailed implementations in Algorithm \ref{ALGCNMDT}.

 2mm